discord-net/Discord.Net/docs/faq/misc/legacy.md

 ## X, Y, Z does not work!
 It doesn't return a valid value anymore

-If you're currently using an older version in stable branch, please upgrade to the latest pre-release version to ensure maximum compatibility.
+If you are currently using an older version of the stable branch, please upgrade to the latest pre-release version to ensure maximum compatibility.
 Several features may be broken in older versions and will likely not be fixed in the version branch due to their breaking nature.